Miskiyu/DATA2410-1-23V-Datanettverk-og-skytjenester-Portfolio1/README.md

 How to use Simpleperf
 ---------------
 Simpleperf can be run in either server mode or client mode.
 Each mode has different flags that can be used.
-If you don't specify any options, Simpleperf will use default values.
+If you don't specify any flags, Simpleperf will use default values.

 ### Server mode: ###